kellirichardson/biofeedback-vis/README.md

 To contribute to this project, please create a new branch for your changes and make a pull request.
 One easy way to do this from within R is with the `usethis` package and the `pr_*` functions.  `pr_init("branch-name")` begins a new branch locally, `pr_push()` helps you create a new pull request, and after it is merged you can use `pr_finish()` to clean things up.
 More about this workflow [here](https://usethis.r-lib.org/articles/pr-functions.html).

-## Repo structure

-`.github/` houses the GitHub action YAML file that controls how the Shiny app is automatically deployed to RStudio Connect.
-This shouldn't need to be edited other than maybe to change the name/URL of the app.
+## How it works

+- The raw data output from <!--I can't remember the name of the software! --> is in the `data_raw` folder.
+- An R script in the `R` folder has code to wrangle those data and save the result as `articles_clean.csv` in the `app` folder.
+If the raw data changes, this script will need to be re-run manually!
+- The Shiny app code is in `app/app.R` and is made of two parts---a UI, which defines the look of the app and what inputs and outputs are shown, and a server that handles the data and plotting.
-`.Rprofile`, `renv.lock`, and `renv/` are all infrastructure added by the `renv` package and should not be edited manually.
+- The packages needed to wrangle the data and run the Shiny app are kept track of by the `renv` package.
+If you add new packages or update packages, you can run `renv::snapshot()` to record this. `.Rprofile`, `renv.lock`, and the `renv` folder are all needed for `renv` to work and should not be edited manually.

-`app/` contains the files for the Shiny App, including the cleaned and wrangled data.

-`data_raw/` contains the raw exported CSV file.

-`notes/` contains notes and early drafts of code.

-`R/` contains R scripts to be run to wrangle the raw data.
+- When changes are made to the app through a GitHub pull request, it triggers a GitHub action to run automatically to deploy the Shiny app to viz.datascience.arizona.edu.
+This action is defined in `.github/workflows/deploy-to-connect.yaml` and probably never needs to be edited.